janjve/Itu.Shared/Source/8 Practical Concurrent and Parallel Programming/Week11/ANSWERS.md

 11.2.4
 -------------

 See 11.2.1.
-For test we could simply run it a large number of times and see which implementation finishes the fastest.
+For the test we could simply run it a large number of times and see which implementation finishes the fastest.

 11.2.5
 -------------